Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-I contribute to several Pharmacology courses for science students in years 1-3
+I contribute to Pharmacology courses for science students in years 1-3

 PHAR2002/5 General and Systematic Pharmacology (lectures, tutorials, coursework)

 PHAR2003 Experimental Pharmacology (seminars, tutorials); I am in charge of the "Unknown Drug" Project practicals in the second half of this course, where teams of students identify an adrenergic drug by designing and carrying out wet lab experiments (lecture, tutorials, practicals, coursework)

-In the Medical School I am the deputy organiser of the Basic Pharmacology part of the Use of Medicines/Pharmacology Module (lectures and tutorials to Medical Students, year 1 and year 2).
+In the Medical School, I am the Module Organiser of Part 1 Use of Medicines/Pharmacology Module (lectures and tutorials to Medical Students, year 1 and year 2).

 I offer research projects in my lab to undergraduates (PHAR3010) and postgraduates (MSc Neuroscience, rotation PhD students)